Riva3000/AnimChainsSheetPacker/README.md

 Uses amakaseev's SpriteSheet Packer commandline tool for the packing operations.
 https://github.com/amakaseev/sprite-sheet-packer
 The tool has to be present on the computer for AnimChainsSheetPacker to work.
+AnimChainsSheetPacker is tested with amakaseev's SpriteSheet Packer version 1.0.8 only.

 --- Parts:
 - AnimChainsSheetPacker.dll
     Contain all the packing and achx generation functionality.